 The Foundation is the primary source for all Capital Trail information.
 Every day we receive calls and emails about Trail conditions, parking and lodging options, trip itineraries, and other information that helps the community use and access the Trail.
 We’re happy to answer any and all Trail related questions.
 We want to ensure everyone has a fulfilling Trail experience and answering your questions is just one way we work to achieve this goal.

 The VCTF is responsible for managing the installation of benches, repair stations, bike racks, and rain shelters along the Trail.
 In 2018, we successfully installed 15 benches along the Trail.
 It’s no easy task getting these installed.
 Each amenity needs to be approved, ordered, shipped, installed and maintained.
 VCTF is also responsible for providing portable toilets along the Trail.
 We continue to work to install more amenities along the Trail but the process can be costly so if you are looking to support the Trail consider sponsoring an amenity today.
 Read more about amenity sponsorship on our page here.

-The Foundation also manages eco-counters along the Trail that track usage.
+VDOT, Venture Richmond, and the Foundation all work together to manage eco-counters along the Trail that track usage.
 There are a total of 10 trail counters along the Trail that collect total number of users in each section per day.
 We can use this data for a number of reasons such as: finding our most popular access point, the busiest times on the Trail, and the distribution of cyclist vs. pedestrian Trail users.
 Thanks to this technology we're able to showcase just how many people use and enjoy the Trail every day.
 Not just that, we share our data with other interest groups to help advocate for more trails!